-Professional Practice Program Goals Program graduates are able to: Educational Outreach ility of AOM to bio medically-defined diseases with other r own relevant scientific theories and terms.
-Practice Management Demonstrate knowledge and ca licensed healthcare professional pacity to comply with all legal and ethical responsibilities of a
+Professional Practice Domain Program graduates are able to: Educational Outreach ility of AOM to bio medically-defined diseases with other rown relevant scientific theories and terms.
+Practice Management Demonstrate knowledge and cap licensed healthcare professional pacity to comply with all legal and ethical responsibilities of a Professionalism Demonstrate knowledge and cap achieve professional practice go pacity to operate in common healthcare settings sufficient to als.

-Professionalism

-• Demonstrate knowledge and capacity to operate in common healthcare settings sufficient to achieve professional practice goals.

-ACCREDITATION, MEMBERSHIPS AND APPROVALS
+ACCREDITATION AND APPROVALS